davearneson/Kitty-Shot-Tracker/README.md

 ```
 # Automations

-I created a number of automations, and I’ll do my best to explain them and the logic behind them.
+I created nine automations for this project, and I’ll do my best to explain them and the logic behind them:

 ## Shot Needed Notifications